shiboka/minerva_xml_tool/README.md

 # Minerva XML Tool
-Tool for editing Tera xml files, currently supports editing skills, npc data, and base stats.
+Tool for editing Tera xml files.
+Currently supports editing skills, npc data, and base stats.
 There are example configs in the conf folder.

 ### Skills